top of page

 Section 1: Standing Committees

-b.
-Governance Committee: Appointed to increase the membership to the betterment of the SkillsUSA Massachusetts Alumni & Friends Association.
-The Governance
+1. Governance Committee: Appointed to increase the membership to the betterment of the SkillsUSA Massachusetts Alumni & Friends Association.
+The Governance Committee will also oversee all by-law changes and prepare major issues for voting

 by the board.

-community service project within Massachusetts with the assistance of the Alumni
+3. Community Service Committee: Appointed to research and plan at least one community service project within Massachusetts with the assistance of the Alumni

 Vice-President.
 The community service committee will oversee the advertisement,

-community service committee shall submit a report about the project(s) to the Board
+setup and execution of the project with assistance from Alumni volunteers.
+The community service committee shall submit a report about the project(s) to the Board

 of Directors to be included in the “Annual Fall Report”

-e.
-Scholarship Committee: Appointed to market the Alumni & Friends Association
+4. Scholarship Committee: Appointed to market the Alumni & Friends Association

 Scholarship annually to student members.
 The Scholarship amount will be voted on